EndoTaishi/CLASSIC/tools/outputVariableEditor/README.md

 The Output Variable Editor (OVE) is a web interface that allows a user to configure the output variables for the CLASS-CTEM model.
 Using this interface the user can load an existing XML file and add/remove variables and variants.
 Once the changes are complete, the user may download an updated version of the XML configuration file.

 # Opening Instructions
-The *Output Variable Editor* folder is located in the configurationFiles folder of your local CLASS directory.
+The *Output Variable Editor* folder is located in the *tools* folder of your local CLASS directory.
 Open index.html in your favorite browser and edit the output variable descriptors using the web interface.

 # Work flow